atancoder/BERT_prepositions/README.md

 In this version of BERT, we target prepositions and either mask them out (P=50%), replace them with a random vocabulary word (P=30%), or leave as is (P=20%).

-I trained with batch sizes of 256 using a GPU over 12 hours.

 ## Architecture
 The model represents words with embedding size = 768.
 The model has 4 transformer blocks, each with 4 heads.
 The model can support context lengths up to 1024 tokens but for training purposes, we only utilize 128 length sequences.
-We right pad sentences or truncate them so that each sentence is exactly 128 tokens.

-There's 2 versions of the model: one using pytorch's Transformers class (model_official.py), and another where I build the transformer layer myself (model.py).
+There's 2 versions of the model: one using pytorch's Transformers class (model_pytorch_transformers.py), and another where I build the transformer layer myself (model.py).
 For the latter, it's inspired by Andrej Karpathy's [basic transformer model](https://colab.research.google.com/drive/1JMLa53HDuA-i7ZBmqV7ZnA3c_fvtXnx-?usp=sharing)

 ## Results

 As of now, the model has learned to reliably predict prepositions for the prepositions we targeted.
-But it's not consistent at getting the correct preposition.
+But it's not consistent at getting the correct preposition

-Will need to spend more time tuning the model as I don't have the resources to run it over a long period of time.

-Todo
-- Verify my model's architecture is complex enough by seeing if I can overfit a small portion of the training data.
-Try to find the smallest model possible so I can be computationally efficient.
-- Find the best hyperparameters (such as learning rate)